-- Turn the spring pre-load adjuster knob

-counterclockwise until it will no longer turn (lightly seats).

-This is the full LOW setting. - 2.
-Turn the adjuster clockwise by 11 clicks.
+- 1. Remove the right side cover (page 75). - 2.
+Turn the spring pre-load adjuster knob counterclockwise until it will no longer turn (lightly seats). - This is the full LOW setting. - 3.
+Turn the adjuster clockwise by 6 clicks.
 At that position, the end of the adjuster knob (2) should be aligned with the indicator line (3).
+This is the standard position.

-To Reduce Spring Pre-load (LOW): For a light load and smooth road conditions, turn the adjuster counterclockwise toward LOW.
+To Reduce Spring Pre-load (LOW):

+For a light load and smooth road conditions, turn the adjuster counterclockwise toward LOW.

-To Increase Spring Pre-load (HIGH): For a firmer ride and rough road conditions, turn the adjuster clockwise toward HIGH.
+To Increase Spring Pre-load (HIGH):

+For a firmer ride and rough road conditions, turn the adjuster clockwise toward HIGH.